 It is something that doctors do not mention.
 Even cats do it!
 Yet it is a valuable way of letting tension out of the body that most people have forgotten.

 This isn’t new.
 It’s not rocket science.
 But are you doing it?

 We are all so consumed with what’s on our plate for the day ahead, that we completely forget that our body needs a hand.
 And if you have IBS, the chances are that you have quite a lot of tension in your body that you may not even be aware of.

-Adopting the stretching habit – and see what happens
+Release tension with the stretching habit – and see what happens

 The best time to do this is before getting out of bed in the morning.
 Just take a few seconds to stretch your legs, raising them slightly, and then your arms.
 And let out a big “aaaaah” sigh.
 And as you roll over, sit on the side of the bed and arch your back backwards, pushing your shoulders back a little.